sbenston/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The impact of the date when a campaign is launched may have on the outcome of a campaign in the theater parent category was also investigated.
-To visualize this dataset better, the count successful, failed, or canceled outcomes were plotted against each month of the year; ongoing campaigns were no conclusive outcome can be determined were omitted from the dataset.
+To visualize this dataset better, the count successful, failed, or canceled outcomes were plotted against each month of the year; ongoing campaigns where no conclusive outcome can be determined were omitted.

 ![Chart of Outcomes vs. Launch Date](/resources/Theater_Outcomes_vs_Launch.png)